 The Real Reason Behind “Queen Bee Syndrome”

 As women attempt to advance from mid-career leaders into senior and executive positions, plenty of roadblocks stand in their path — but one of those barriers may come as a surprise: other women.

-This “queen bee syndrome,” a term first coined in 1973, is often referenced during CCL leadership training programs, where mid-level women mention the lack of support from senior women.
-“For these mid-level women leaders to further advance their careers, it is very important that diversity and inclusion is advocated and valued in their organizations,” says Zhao.
+This “queen bee syndrome,” a term first coined in 1973, is often referenced during our women’s leadership development programs, where mid-level women mention feeling a lack of support from more senior women.

-Instead of blaming senior-level women, our researchers asked if there was another factor at play: Could it be that senior-level women are penalized for supporting other women leaders?
+Rather than blaming senior-level women, our researchers wondered if there was another possible factor at play: Could it be that senior-level women are somehow penalized for supporting other women leaders?

-Researchers looked at the results of 360-degree data collected from leaders who came to CCL leadership development programs to examine the relationship between diversity-valuing behaviors and competency/performance ratings.
+We looked at the results of 360-degree assessment data collected from leaders who attended our leadership development programs, and here’s what we found:

 - Female leaders who show that they value diversity in the workplace receive much lower competency ratings than male leaders who show that they value diversity in the workplace.